technofocus-pte/sapintgrtnppdepth/Lab 4/Lab 4 - Boosting Operational Efficiency in Product Management with SAP Fiori Automation.md

 report generation process.
 The automation will reduce manual effort, increase accuracy, and improve overall productivity.

-## Persona

-**David Brown – Developer**

-- Role: Designs and implements Power Automate Desktop flows.
-- Task: Create subflows for exception handling, log into SAP Fiori, and automate the product search by supplier.

-**John Miller – Project Lead**

-- Role: Oversees the development process and manages the project.
-- Task: Ensure flow design aligns with project goals, manage timelines, and review the functionality and performance of the automation.

 ### Estimated Time: 60 min

 ## Exercise 1: Create a flow and declare the variables